EvSivtsova/CV/README.md

 Hence, I’m here, working towards a more sustainable future and, simply, having fun. :upside_down_face:

-I have seven years’ experience in sustainable business consulting, project management and marketing within a range of industries, which enabled me to develop diverse skills in reporting, presenting and project management.
+I have seven years’ experience in sustainable business consulting, project management and marketing within a range of industries, which enabled me to develop diverse skills in project delivery, design of decision-making tools and frameworks, and reporting.
 I also spent four years supporting people in adopting better meditation and mindfulness practices.
 Being able to understand what others might be experiencing, as well as my own reactions, makes me a flexible team player when working with internal or external stakeholders.

 Multilingual MBA graduate, [On Purpose Fellow](https://onpurpose.org/en/) and, now, a [Maker](https://makers.tech/), I'm looking for new and exciting real-life problem-solving adventures.